 PTSD: National Center for PTSD

-What to Expect in the Wake of the Las Vegas Tragedy
+What to Expect in the Wake of Mass Violence

-What to Expect in the Wake of the Las Vegas Tragedy
+What to Expect in the Wake of Mass Violence

-Mass violence events may cause a range of responses in people who were directly exposed to the violence and in those who are more remotely affected.
+Mass violence events may cause a range of responses in people who were directly exposed to them and in those who are more remotely affected.
 We know from the research on mass shootings that the people who were directly involved are likely to have more severe traumatic stress reactions, and that these reactions will last longer.

-In the midst of the violence in Las Vegas, there was also bravery, service, and compassion.
-Concert-goers helped one another take cover.
-Emergency responders rushed to the scene.
-Strangers came together to apply first aid and transport victims to hospitals.
-Doctors and nurses in hospitals across the city worked long hours to save lives and give comfort.
-As we’ve seen in other mass violence events and disasters, the community came together.
+In the midst of mass violence, there is often also bravery, service, and compassion.
+Emergency responders rush to the scene.
+Strangers come together to apply first aid and transport victims to hospitals.
+Doctors and nurses work long hours to save lives and give comfort.
+After the immediate crisis has passed, communities may hold vigils or events to remember their neighbors and friends.

-Given the nature of the violence in Las Vegas, it is not surprising that almost everyone who was at the scene of an act of mass violence will have symptoms in the immediate aftermath.
+Almost everyone who was at the scene of an act of mass violence will have symptoms in the immediate aftermath.
 The initial relief to be alive may be followed by distress, fear, and anger.
 Survivors of mass violence, or their family members, colleagues and friends, may find it hard to stop thinking about what happened, have trouble sleeping, or feel keyed up or on edge.
 For most people, reactions will lessen over the first few weeks after the event.
 For those who were injured, have experienced prior trauma, lost someone they knew, or were present when the violence happened, reactions may be more intense and longer-lasting.